RadioNoiseE/Evangelion-JFM/README.md

 # Evangelion-JFM
-Advanced JFM for to use with LuaTeX-ja (based on min10,
+Advanced JFM for to use with LuaTeX-ja.
+Based on min10, ujisv, etc
+`WIP`: Work in progress.